 The monk immediately felt enveloped with warmth.
 The Soul of the Red Oolong filled the monk with healing energy for the rest of his journey.

-Red Oolong is a type of deeply oxidized and moderately roasted oolong tea developed in Taiwan and perfected by the Wu family farm perfected the techniques of this unique craft rea.
-Their Bug-Bitten Red Oolong Tea has been winning the highest award at the iTQi Competition in Belgium, consecutively, since 2017.
+Red Oolong is a type of deeply oxidized and moderately roasted oolong tea.
+Taiwanese farmers initially developed it, and the Wu family farm perfected the techniques of this unique craft rea.
+Their Bug-Bitten Red Oolong Tea has been winning the highest award at the iTQi Competition in Belgium consecutively since 2017.
 Just one sip — and you'll know why.

-The tea leaves are "bug-bitten," which is a technique not uncommon in Taiwanese oolong production.
-When bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
-Furthermore, sugars are sent to the bitten areas for fast recovery, creating a particularly sweet final product.
-The tea has the pleasant taste of a medium roasted oolong with bright notes of honey and ripe fruits notes.
+The tea leaves are "bug-bitten" - a technique uncommon in Taiwanese oolong production.
+To illustrate, when bugs attack the tea leaves, the plant's natural defense mechanism releases enzymes that alter the original taste.
+Furthermore, the plant sends sugars to the bitten areas for fast recovery, creating a remarkable sweetness in the final product.
+Consequently, the tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruits notes.
 Not to mention, its satisfying sweetness will no doubt have you craving for more.

 The Bug-Bitten Red Oolong grows in the Luye Valley of Taitung County, Taiwan.
-Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many for tea tourism and the annual hot air balloon festival.
-The Wu family originally chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
-The tea farm is irrigated using the water from the mountain streams and only employs eco-farming techniques.
+Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many visitors for tea tourism and the annual hot air balloon festival.
+The Wu family initially chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
+Furthermore, they irrigate the tea farm using water from the mountain streams and employ only eco-farming techniques.